idia640/presentations/week08/PITCHME.md

 Note:

+A study by Wojdynski and Evans found that 60% did not notice the sponsor disclosure label placed at the top of a sponsored ad.

+"It also showed that readers are seven times more likely to recognize the labels that use some form of the words "advertising" or “sponsored,” than those which use more vague phrases like “brand voice” or “presented by.”
+Overall, only 20% of people in the study were aware that they were reading advertising, rather than objective, editorial content."

+Why didn't they notice?

+We are very skilled at perceiving and adjusting to footing changes in dialogue.
+So skilled, we may not consciously recognize transitions.

+When Goffman talks about "footing", he means something along the lines of change in conversation stance; basically, he means framing.

-Even joint activities fall within and between frames.
+Joint activities have structure -- but they too fall within and between frames -- another sort of structural unit.

-"Change in our frame for events" (Goffman talks about alignment and stance)

-Persistent feature of talk - though, most likely to change footing during certain (predictable) points during interaction
+Code switching (for example, shifting between formal and informal registers) is a persistent feature of talk - though, we are most likely to change footing during certain (predictable) points during interaction: at structural junctures.

-We change gears constantly during the course of an interaction (code switching)
+Changes of footing include the following:

 - small talk to initiate and terminate a transaction
 - enter into the business part of a conversation
 - changes signaled by who is addressed, posture, dialect, etc.
 - From Gumperz 1976
-  I . direct or reported speech
+  1. direct or reported speech
-  2.selection of recipient
+  2. selection of recipient
   3. interjections
   4. repetitions
   5. personal directness or involvement